ulrikstrid/ligo/gitlab-pages/docs/tutorials/inter-contract-calls/inter-contract-calls.md

 3. You implement a standard that explicitly forbids you to extend the functionality.

 ## Internal transactions in LIGO
 The simplest example of an internal transaction is sending Tez to a contract.
 Note that in Tezos, implicit accounts owned by people holding private keys are contracts as well.
 Implicit accounts have no code and accept _unit_ as the parameter.
-Let's look at the following code snippet:
+Consider the following code snippet:

 <Syntax syntax="pascaligo">